Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Point of Care Ultrasound (POCUS)

-There is very limited paediatric evidence documenting the use of ultrasonography to identify reversible causes of arrest, for prognostication, or to determine cardiac futility.1 In the 2020 scoping review, the ILCOR PLS Taskforce warned against rapid implementation of POCUS into paediatric practice without sufficient evidence, despite its great potential and widespread acceptance.
+There is very limited paediatric evidence documenting the use of ultrasonography to identify reversible causes of arrest, for prognostication, or to determine cardiac futility.
+In the 2020 scoping review,38 the ILCOR PLS Task Force warned against rapid implementation of POCUS into paediatric practice without sufficient evidence, despite its great potential and widespread acceptance.
 Acquisition and interpretation of images in children is more complex, especially in children with pre-existing heart disease.
 Furthermore, there are significant material and training costs which might be important in low-resource settings.
+The ILCOR PLS Task Force performed evidence updates on this topic in 2023 and 20251 but neither identified any new paediatric studies on this topic.

-There is currently insufficient evidence to recommend for or against the routine use of bedside ultrasound and echocardiography during a paediatric arrest.1 ANZCOR suggests that ultrasonography may be considered to identify potentially treatable causes (4H4T) of an arrest when appropriately skilled personnel are available, but the benefits must be carefully weighed against the known deleterious consequences of interrupting chest compressions.
+ANZCOR suggest that, for children in cardiac arrest, echocardiography may be considered to identify potentially treatable conditions (4Hs and 4Ts) when appropriately skilled personnel are available, but the benefits must be carefully weighed against the known deleterious consequences of interrupting chest compressions [ILCOR Good Practice Statement].

 Near-infrared spectroscopy (NIRS)